Conphig

 }

-method (or somewhere else that makes sense given your app startup code), add a call to Config.Load<T>
+}Then, in your Main method (or somewhere else that makes sense given your app startup code), add a call to Config.Load<T>:

 using ATornblad.Conphig;